OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 # Board Vendors: Configuring a Release #

-The Platform Interface Manager (PIM) is two separable components that, together, enable portable AFU development:

-1. A collection of shims with well-known names that map native FIM interfaces to consistent AFU interfaces.
-For example, on OFS boards with PCIe SS TLP streams a PIM module maps TLP streams to AXI-MM.
-2. A top-level module name and single interface wrapper around all incoming devices.

-The PIM is instantiated in all OFS FIM and PR build environments.
-PIM configuration is driven by a single .ini file that describes the FIM's native interfaces.

 ## Platform Interface Classes ##

-The portability of PIM interfaces relies on mapping physical ports to bus-independent abstract groups.
+As discussed in [PIM Core Concepts](PIM_core_concepts.md), the portability of PIM interfaces relies on mapping physical ports to bus-independent abstract groups.
 Major PIM groups are:

 ### Host Channels ###